hissain/CoronaTracker/README.md

 4. GPS Inaccuracy - Initial proposal is to use GPS which has poor accuracy, around ~3 meters at best.
 That might not be feasible to detect close contacts for covid-19.
 However, if we can consider Bluetooth and NFC along with GPS, accurate information can be archived after creating an appropriate Algorithm.

 # Contributors Guidelines
-1. Backlogs can be found here (https://github.com/hissain/CoronaTracker/projects) for Android, iOS and Server developers.
+1. Backlogs can be found [here](https://github.com/hissain/CoronaTracker/projects) for Android, iOS and Server developers.
 You can pick one task from here and start working.
-This video (https://www.youtube.com/watch?v=e3bjQX9jIBk) might help to the fresh contributors.
+This [Youtube tutorial video](https://www.youtube.com/watch?v=e3bjQX9jIBk) might help to the fresh contributors.

+2. You can explore detail architecture of draft server data schemes, APIs [here](https://github.com/hissain/CoronaTracker/blob/dev/architecture/Architecture.md).
+Please explore to understand the current codebase so that it would be easier for you to contribute.

-2. If you want to contribute to UI design side, we are waiting for a meaningful logo and thumbs for both Android and iOS application.
+3. If you want to contribute to UI design side, we are waiting for a meaningful logo and thumbs for both Android and iOS application.
 Please request to us after you create logo/thumb sets.

-3. We are also looking for Could EC2 and RDS instance.
+4. We are also looking for Could EC2 and RDS instance.
 Anyone can also contribute to this porject by sharing could services for making the POC successful.

 # Application Major Screens